LLotme/vscode-docker/Home.md

+> Note: For the 0.9.0 release, we are working on expanding and refining our wiki documentation.
+If you have questions that are not answered here, please [file an issue](https://github.com/microsoft/vscode-docker/issues/new) so we know what is missing.

 The Docker extension makes it easy to build, manage and deploy containerized applications from Visual Studio Code.

 This page provides an overview of the Docker extension capabilities; use the side menu to learn more about topics of interest.